heyajohnny/afvalinfo/README.md

 ## Home Assistant sensor component/integration for waste collectors in the Netherlands

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)
 ### Supported in 98% of the Dutch 'gemeenten'

+## Breaking changes for upgrading from v1.x.x to v2.x.x
+If you've just updated from v1.x.x to v2.x.x please remove the afvalinfo sensor from your configuration.yaml and follow [Installation step 2](#installation-step-2)

 Before you use this integration you can test if your address is supported and working over [here](https://4fv4l.nl).
 If you like my work, please buy me a coffee or donate some crypto currencies.
 This will keep me awake, asleep, or whatever :wink: